Angaria aculeata

 Angaria aculeata is a species of sea snail, a marine gastropod mollusk in the family Angariidae.

 Description

 The shell can grow to be 20 mm to 50 mm in length.
+The shell consists of long, branched, downward-pointing ridges.
+The color is predominantly red, with ridges either darker (black) or lighter (white).
+The spire is very short and suddenly becomes small.

 Distribution

 Angaria aculeata can be found off of the Philippines and Japan.